Language Translation

 • Perform syphilis testing on all patients upon finding a positive pregnancy test.

-• Test all pregnant patients three times during pregnancy (at initial prenatal visit, again at 28-32 weeks of gestation, and then at delivery).
+• Test all pregnant women three times during pregnancy (at initial prenatal visit, again at 28-32 weeks of gestation, and then at delivery).

 • Meet people where they are with syphilis testing and treatment outside of settings in which pregnant patients are typically encountered.
 This could include emergency departments, urgent cares, primary care visits, jail/prison intake, local health departments, community programs, and addiction services.

-• Perform screening and treatment of all sexually active women and their partners for syphilis in counties with high syphilis rates.
+• Perform screening and treatment of all sexually active women and their partners for syphilis.

 • Perform screening and appropriate treatment for those with other risk factors for syphilis (have unprotected sex and do not use condoms or do not use them correctly, have multiple sex partners, have a sex partner who has syphilis and have sex with a partner who has multiple sex partners).